 In 2017, the street the veteran has lived on for over 70 years was renamed in his honor as "Richard Overton Avenue."
 The humble but charismatic veteran was honored with a special ceremony before his official birthday party kicked off.

-This is far from the first honor that’s been bestowed on Overton.
+Overton has rightfully received several honors.
 He's been invited to the White House by then-President Barack Obama.
 He was personally gifted a bottle of whiskey from Texas Governor Rick Perry.
 So what does he make of all these celebrations?

-Last year, his community rallied to help him stay in his decades-old home, after his family grew concerned about his ability to take care of himself.
+In 2016, his community rallied to help him stay in his decades-old home, after his family grew concerned about his ability to take care of himself.

-Still, Richard has plenty of energy to burn, even at the age of 111.
+Still, Richard has plenty of energy to burn, even at the age of 112.
 So what choices helped him reach such a big milestone?
 Overton previously told the Wall Street Journal that he smokes "at least 12 Tampa Sweet cigars a day" and also credits drinking whiskey as his secret to his longevity.

 Happy birthday, Richard!